mui/toolpad/docs/data/toolpad/concepts/authentication.md

-# Authorization
+# Authentication

-<p class="description">Restrict a Toolpad application or some of its pages to certain authenticated users.</p>
+<p class="description">Restrict a Toolpad application to authenticated users only, under certain authentication providers.</p>

 You can configure a Toolpad application so that users have to sign in with specific authentication providers in order to access it.